-The following terms are used throughout the documentation.
+The following terms are used throughout the Solana documentation and development ecosystem.

 A record in the Solana ledger that either holds data or is an executable program.

 Like an account at a traditional bank, a Solana account may hold funds called lamports.
 Like a file in Linux, it is addressable by a key, often referred to as a public key or pubkey.